 Duration: 45 – 60 mins

-This one might be a controversial addition, but when Stuart McLean died in 2017, we lost not only a very dear storyteller but the world of the Vinyl Café.
-Of course, we have Stuart’s books and recordings, but the thought that I would never see Dave and Morley grow old and Stephanie and Sam grow up, broke me a little bit.
+When Stuart McLean died in 2017, we lost not only a very dear storyteller but the world of the Vinyl Café.
+Of course, we have Stuart’s books and recordings, but the thought that I would never see Dave and Morley grow old and Stephanie and Sam grow up broke me a little bit.
 The CBC has been consoling us every year since with a few replay recordings during the summers, but I’ve been missing my regular dose of wholesome Canadiana.
 Finally, in 2023, Jess Milton started putting out weekly episodes, each containing two of Stuart’s stories and some of her own behind-the-scenes tidbits.
 Maybe bring tissues.

 Saturday